Jozhin-s-Bazhin/game-setting-manager/README.md

 # game-setting-saver
-A tui utility to save and restore setting profiles for games.
+An egregiously overengeneered tui utility to manage game settings written in Python.

 ## Installation for dev environment
 ### Prerequisites